Partner With Us

 Want a great way to teach your class or child about global poverty?

 We invite you to partner with us as a class or school in an effort to provide those living in destitute poverty to build a brighter future through a connection with YOU.
-Our goal for the Oasis Africa Australia Kibera School is to provide the tools necessary to not only make a difference at an individual level, but also at a community level.
+Our goal for the schools supported by Oasis Africa is to provide the tools necessary to not only make a difference at an individual level, but also at a community level.
 Providing these children with a hand up now, so that they can make a significant change to their generations to follow.
-We are inviting schools to make a tangible difference and develop a real connection with the children of Kibera by becoming a friend of Oasis Africa Australia.
+We are inviting schools to make a tangible difference and develop a real connection with the children of Kenya by becoming a friend of Oasis Africa Australia.

 Adopt a School